HVAC repair leaking water

 How do I know if my HVAC system is leaking?

-Signs of an HVAC leak include water pooling around the indoor unit, water dripping from the vents, or high humidity levels in the home.
+Signs of an HVAC leak include standing water around the indoor unit, water stains on the ceiling or walls, and a musty odor.

 What are the most common causes of an HVAC leak?

-Common causes of HVAC leaks include a clogged drain line, a problem with the condensate pump, or a refrigerant leak.
+Common causes of HVAC leaks include a clogged drain line, a broken condensate pump, and refrigerant leaks.

 Connect with certified professionals in your area